ambroseling/ambroseling/README.md

 </p>

 Hello hello!
 I'm Ambrose Ling in third year ECE with a double minor in Artifical Intelligence and Engineering Entrepeneurship.
 I love exploring machine learning applications, playing with electronics, doing fun software projects, making the world a better place with technology.
-Feel free to connect with anytime at the channels below !
+I also love a good cup of coffee, playing chess and football.
+Feel free to connect with me through the channels below !

 # Some of my expertise...